riganti/dotvvm-docs/Pages/concepts/control-development/binding-extensibility.md

 }
 ```

 Then you can write the function.
-It requires the `ParsedExpressionBidningProperty` which contains the parsed semantic tree of the binding.
+It requires the `ParsedExpressionBindingProperty` which contains the parsed semantic tree of the binding.

 ```CSHARP
 public class MyResolvers {